This post's authors have general content warnings that might apply to the current post.

 Permalink

 Ridaya pulls the bag off her head.
-She's holding what Sophie knows is probably a wand, two scrolls, and a large pearl, and two scrolls of parchment.
+She's holding what Sophie knows is probably a wand, two scrolls of parchment, and a medium-sized pearl.

 She grabs the pearl and focuses on it - there's no obvious visual effect, but it clearly does what she wanted it to, because she relaxes before she tosses it back in the bag.

-"Sophie, I'm going to cast some spells on you to give you a temporary edge before I teleport us.
+"Sophie, I'm going to cast some spells on you to give you a temporary edge.
 Mostly to your reaction speed, but some other general stuff as well.
 Then I'm going to use the wand to make us all invisible, cast one more spell for speed on all 3 of us, and then teleport.
 It will take about half a minute all in all.
 Ready?"

 (Celestial makes it clear when Ridaya is saying the name of an arcane spell.)